rododendron88/multi_package_workspace/README.md

 An example of a monorepo using Melos and Clean Architecture.

+Run fvm use to install the version of the Flutter SDK that the project was built with.

 Run `melos bootstrap` in the root directory before launch.
-It will create module dependencies and run build_runner scripts in each of them.
+It will create module dependencies.